jmcbroome/BTE/README.md

 ### Installation from `conda` Channel

 BTE, as a python extension, is python version specific.
 If you're unable to "import bte" after successful installation via conda, ensure you're using the version of Python associated with your conda installer (python --version).
 If you encounter an error related to missing ".so" files, you may have a broken environment.
-The fastest solution to either issue is to build the BTE environment with a fixed version of Python and install BTE there.
+The fastest solution to either issue is to build the BTE environment with a supported version of Python and install BTE there.

 ```
 conda create --name bte -c conda-forge -c bioconda bte python=3.8